gregwchase/eyenet/README.md

 ## Data

 The data originates from a [2015 Kaggle competition](https://www.kaggle.com/c/diabetic-retinopathy-detection).
-However, this data isn't a typical Kaggle dataset.
+However, is an atypical Kaggle dataset.
 In most Kaggle competitions, the data has already been cleaned, giving the data scientist very little to preprocess.
 With this dataset, this isn't the case.

 All images are taken of different people, using different cameras, and of different sizes.
-Pertaining to the preprocessing section, this data is extremely noisy, and requires multiple preprocessing steps to get all images to a useable format for training a model.
+Pertaining to the [preprocessing](#preprocessing) section, this data is extremely noisy, and requires multiple preprocessing steps to get all images to a useable format for training a model.

 The training data is comprised of 35,126 images, which was augmented during preprocessing.